swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-38-train-the-model-on-a-kubernetes-pod.md

 ### Try it out one final time

-Finally, try to update some parameters of your model to test the training on the kubernetes specilized pod.
+Finally, try to update some parameters of your model to test the training on the specialized Kubernetes pod.

 Similarly to what you have done in
-[Chapter 2.5: Work efficiently and collaboratively with Git](../part-2-move-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md), create an issue **Demonstrate model training on kubernetes pod** and a new branch for the issue.
+[Chapter 2.5: Work efficiently and collaboratively with Git](../part-2-move-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md), create an issue **Demonstrate model training on Kubernetes pod** and a new branch for the issue.

 On your machine, check out the new branch.